HOW TO CLEAR A CLOGGED MILK DUCT (INCLUDING A LITTLE KNOWN WAY)

 I don’t know that it is a secret.
 But I do know that most moms and even lactation consultants don’t know about it.
 It works better than anything else I have had moms use.

 The fastest way to get rid of a clogged duct is a warm castor oil compress.
 All you need is a washcloth and some Castor Oil.

-- Cover it with some plastic wrap and leave it for 20 minutes.
+- Cover with some plastic wrap to keep the warmth in.

-It may take more than one treatment to completely get rid of the clogged duct.
+It may take more than one castor oil compress to completely clear the clog.

 If you are prone to clogged ducts I recommend giving your breasts a thorough feel after breastfeeding.
 Make sure that the whole breast has drained well.
 If you find an area that did not drain well then massage it before and during the next feeding.
 Pay some attention to it to make sure it empties.

 If you keep getting clogged ducts a Lecithin supplement can help.
 1200 mg 3-4 times a day is most commonly recommended.

 A clogged duct is when the milk gets backed up.
 Mastitis is when the breast is infected.

 Symptoms of mastitis are a hard, red spot on the breast.
 A fever.
 Flu-like symptoms.